blaenk/site/input/notes/algorithms.markdown

 However, there are certain details involved to make it operate faster.
 Usually these operations are performed in place to avoid using extra space.

 First, the sequence has to be put into heap order, which is accomplished by walking up the tree (bottom-up) and sinking every root node with more than one child.
-The starting point for this is always $N / 2$, which is the last node with two children.
+The starting point for this is always $(N - 1) / 2$, which is the last node with two children.
 It's important to note that "sinking a node" doesn't mean that the node will definitively be swapped.

 Assuming a maximum-oriented priority queue, the sorting is then accomplished by: